 - S&P 500 Equal-Weight Trading Strategy — What Is It?
 (Backtest And Example)

-Buy and hold trading strategies (long-term strategies – investment strategy)
+Buy and hold strategies

 - The Best Performing Stock Markets In The World Since 1900